C4NS1N/AI-Code-Translator/README.md

 ```

 **Windows**
-download project and extract it on folder
+\ndownload project and extract it on folder
 after:
 ```bash
 cd path/to/AI-Code-Translator